VitroGel®-Based Cell Invasion Assay Kits

 Your gateway for easy-to-use and consistent in-depth cell invasion studies.

-- No ice bucket required – room temperature stable protocol that can be completed in 30 minutes and can be adapted to laboratory automation.
+30-min, room temperature stable protocol that can be adapted to laboratory automation.

-- Support barrier models – the system can be used to create in vitro complex microenvironments such as the human intestinal model.
+The system can be used to create in vitro complex microenvironment models.

 Cell invasion, a vital process in various biological contexts, can be pivotal in embryonic development, immunosurveillance, and wound healing while also playing a concerning role in cancer metastasis.
 Traditional in vitro invasion assays have relied on animal-based extracellular matrices, which come with challenges like undefined components, batch-to-batch variability, and cumbersome temperature-sensitive protocols, thus leading to inconsistent and inaccurate studies.

-The VitroGel®-Based Invasion Assay Kits are powered by VitroGel® hydrogels (versatile, xeno-free, bio-functional hydrogels that closely mimic the physiological extracellular matrix) and coupled with our premium quality VitroPrime™ Cell Culture Inserts, allowing more accurate and consistent invasion and migration studies than animal-based ECM.
-Start with the Ready-To-Use VitroGel® Cell Invasion Assay Kit (which includes our VitroGel® Hydrogel Matrix) for traditional cell invasion assay studies.
-Go further with any of the tunable VitroGel® “High Concentration” Cell Invasion Assay Kits where the biophysical and biochemical properties are tunable, allowing researchers to explore how different matrix strengths, ligands, chemokines, growth factors, and more influence cell invasion.
+The VitroGel® Cell Invasion Assay Kit is powered by VitroGel® hydrogel (versatile, xeno-free, bio-functional hydrogels that closely mimic the physiological extracellular matrix) and coupled with our premium quality VitroPrime™ Cell Culture Inserts, allowing more accurate and consistent invasion and migration studies than animal-based ECM.

 Specifications